 I could tell he didn’t feel appreciated and it was almost like anything he did do wasn’t good enough for my friend.
 It was like he didn’t matter or he couldn’t do anything right.

 After awhile, he stopped trying altogether.

-Thankfully their marriage did turn around, and she learned how to be a good wife.
+Thankfully their marriage did turn around, and she learned how to work on being a better wife.
 But it took nearly 4 years for them to work through things.
 It was so hard to watch them go through this in their marriage.

 Looking back, I really think that me being able to see my friend go through this helped me to realize that I was no different than she.
 I thought I was a good wife.
-But I needed to learn how to be a good wife just as much as she did.
+But I needed to learn and work on how to be a better wife just as much as she did.
 And I needed to start one day at a time.

 How to be a good wife one day at a time.

 Now, I’m not trying to pin everything on my friend and that her being a nagging wife was the reason she and her husband struggled in their marriage.
 But, she definitely had a few years of “constant dripping on a rainy day”.

 I may not tend to be that nagging wife from an outward standpoint, but if I don’t take care of my self talk, then it’s easy for things to head that direction in my mind.